DCT

 Key Claims at a Glance

-- The complaint asserts independent method claim 11 (Compl. ¶37).
+- The complaint asserts infringement of independent claim 11 (Compl. ¶42).

-- Essential elements of claim 11 include:
+- The essential elements of claim 11 include:

 - remotely invoking a composer operating on a host server;